andresaraque/api-nodejs/README.md

 Example of API using nodejs and express with dummy endpoint https://dummyjson.com/docs/products

-## Installation
+## Prerequisites
-1. If you do not have nodejs installed on your machine, please download it with the following link [Download Node.js and npm](https://nodejs.org/en/download).
+1. If you have Node.js installed on your machine, go to point 4.
+Instead please download it with the following link [Download Node.js and npm](https://nodejs.org/en/download).
 I used npm the default package manager for the node.js javaScript runtime.

 2. In the terminal type the below command and press **Enter key**.
 The version we have installed of Node.js should appear (in my case v14.21.3)
     ```bash